 Use of Scholarship

 Scholarships may pay for traditional universities, community colleges, as well as some vocational training programs.
-In order to be eligible, you must be a graduate of the At-Risk Youth or Offender Juvenile Drug Treatment Court in the past five years, be in good academic standing at school, no pending criminal matters or warrants, and provide a letter of recommendation.
+In order to be eligible, you must be a graduate of the Offender Juvenile Drug Treatment Court in the past five years, be in good academic standing at school, no pending criminal matters or warrants, and provide a letter of recommendation.

 There are limited scholarships awarded following the application process.
 You will be notified if you are awarded a scholarship.